UCL-ARC/fortran-unit-testing-exercises/episodes/5-testing-parallel-code/challenge/README.md

 ## The code

-In [src](./src) there is a hybrid MPI-OpenMP parallel implementation of the Conway's game of life code we have seen in previous exercises.
+In [src](./src) there is an MPI parallel implementation of the Conway's game of life code we have seen in previous exercises.

 ## Task